CPSC-1517/CPSC-1517.github.io/manuscript/webforms/tutorial-2-maptodb.md

 ### On Your Own

 Try creating your own classes to map data from the Suppliers table into your application.
-Create a CBO class called “Supplier” and a DAL class called “SupplierProvider” using the patterns and techniques shown above.
+Create a CBO class called "Supplier" and a DAL class called "SupplierProvider" using the patterns and techniques shown above.

-Also, for the Supplier CBO, add some read-only properties to “break apart” the HomePage information.
+Also, for the Supplier CBO, add some read-only properties to "break apart" the HomePage information.
 The HomePage data of the Suppliers table stores up to four pieces of information, separated by the hash or pound symbol (#), in the following format:

 `displayText#address#subAddress#screentip`

-Hint: Use the string’s .Split() method to break the HomePage into it’s parts.E.g.:
+Hint: Use the string's `.Split()` method to break the HomePage into it's parts.E.g.:

 ```csharp
     public string DisplayText